Legrandgroup/libezsp/README.md

 If you compile in the Raritan environment, you will just have to clone this code into a subfolder or the source code root, move into this folder, and issue the following command:
 ```
-./Build
+./Build && cp ./build-for-target/example/mainEzspTest ../install_root/bin
 ```

+By default, only the shared library is copied over to the target rootfs, this is why we also manually copy the example binary (mainEzspTest) to `../install_root/bin/mainEzspTest`
-The newly generated binary will be located in `../install_root/bin/mainEzspTest` (so, on the qemu installation, it will directly be accessible in the path to be run from a terminal on the target):
+This binary will be directly be accessible on the target, and in the default search path, so that it can run from a terminal on the target, by issueing:
 ```
-mainEzspTest
+mainEzspTest --help
 ```

 ### Using libserialcpp and C++11 threads under Linux